-- Supports NetWare Clusters 1.7 (NetWare 6.5) for EVA5000/EVA3000 only, 1.06 (NetWare 6) and 1.01 (NetWare 5.1) - Zoning required when used in a Heterogeneous SAN with Sun, HP-UX, IBM AIX, or Linux
+■ Supports NetWare Clusters 1.7 (NetWare 6.5) for EVA5000/EVA3000 only, 1.06 (NetWare 6) and 1.01 (NetWare 5.1)

+Zoning required when used in a Heterogeneous SAN with Sun, HP-UX, IBM AIX, or Linux

-5.1, 6, 6.5 - VCS v3, v2
+5.1, 6, 6.5 - VCS v3

 - NetWare 6.5 is supported with VCS v3 only. - Supports Multiple-Bus Failover mode.
 Secure Path multi-path driver is required for Multiple-Bus failover if configured with two or more paths.
-Multiple-Bus Failover configurations currently support clusters with a maximum of two nodes. - Supports connection of single HBA servers, refer to the whitepaper "Connecting Single HBA Servers to the Enterprise Virtual Array without Multipathing Software" at: http://h18006.www1.hp.com/storage/grrgywhitepapers.html - Continuous Access on EVA5000 with VCS v3 or EVA 5000/3000 on V3.01 recommends that all servers and storage systems configured for Continuous Access EVA be in a High Availability SAN of 2 Fabrics (see Figure 45), and contain only Continuous Access EVA supported operating systems.
-There can be up to 64 servers per pair of EVA, and up to 16 EVA5000 arrays in the dedicated SAN.
-In addition, that SAN is limited to 28 B-Series or 24 M-Series switches per fabric, and no more than 128 HBA/FCA ports per fabric per pair of EVA..
-Multiple zones may be required, due to multiple operating systems as defined in Table 27.
-See the Continuous Access EVA Design Reference Guide for additional details.
+Multiple-Bus Failover configurations currently support clusters with a maximum of two nodes. - Supports connection of single HBA servers, refer to the whitepaper "Connecting Single HBA Servers to the Enterprise Virtual Array without Multipathing Software" at: http://h18006.www1.hp.com/storage/arraywhitepapers.html - When using Continuous Access on EVA5000 with VCS v3 or EVA 5000/3000 on V3.01, HP recommends that all servers and storage systems configured for Continuous Access EVA be in a High Availability SAN of two fabrics (Figure 43), and contain only Continuous Access EVA supported operating systems.
+If servers running non-supported operating systems exist within the SAN, they should be excluded from the Continuous Access management environment via zoning.
+In addition, that SAN (or management zone within a larger SAN) is limited to a maximum of 16 EVA, and 256 HBA per EVA.
+Additional operating system specific zones within the larger Continuous Access environment zone may be required as defined in Table 27.
+See the Continuous Access EVA Design Reference Guide for additional details and configuration limitations.

-4.2 - ACS 8.7, 8.6
+4.2 - ACS 8.7